 Spend your energy figuring out how to organize your data so they are easy to transfer to new media without having to re-organizing the data.

-Treat hard drives as you would with white xerox paper for the office printer.
-Any brand will do as long as it can be printed on.
+Treat hard drives as you would with white xerox paper for the office printer: Any one will work as long as it can hold your data for 2-5 years.

-A very interesting thing is to take a piece of paper and figure out how much the price is per TB for the different systems.
-As you are only committing to a system for two years, you can pretty much go with whichever system that offers the lowest price per TB.
+A very practical way of planning the buying of new hard drives s to take a piece of paper and figure out how much the price is per TB for the different systems.
+As you are only committing to a system for two to five years, you can pretty much go with whichever system that offers the lowest price per TB.

 Backup systems doesn't require fast connections.
 You write to them and store them away, and apart from updating the archive occasionally with what was changed of data, you will likely never need them again.

-Scanning books at the State Library in Aarhus, Denmark, 2009.
+Scanning books at the State Library in Aarhus, Denmark.
 21 floors of books in a the "book tower" was being digitized.
-Leica Digilux 2. © 2009-2015 Thorsten Overgaard.
+Leica Digilux 2. © Thorsten Overgaard.

 The third backup..?